nhsconnect/NHS-FHIR-DDS/Generation/Chapter.2.Change History/index.md

 **Examples**

-The following xml examples have been created as initial drafts:-
+The following XML examples have been created as initial drafts:-

 - DDS-Request-1-0-Ex01: This describes a request for a Diagnostic services' test.
 - DDS-Report-1-0-Ex-01: This shows a Diagnostic report relating to the results of a Diagnostic test.